-A light no-oil pear salad dressing with poppy seeds, mint and marjoram.
+A light no-oil pear salad dressing with anjou pears, poppy seeds, mint and marjoram.
 Its a very light salad dressing that can be used in almost any salad recipe

 Here I am, posting yet ANOTHER Salad dressing recipe!